ananth-kv/PredictCarAngles/README.md

+# Course Project for Intro to Data Science at UMBC

-# Predict Steering wheel angle from digital image
+## Predict Steering wheel angle from digital image

 As a term project for CMSC 491/691, the authors presented a deep learning implementation to predict steering wheel angles for images captured from a front facing camera on a car.
 The authors witnessed good accuracy, although that was largely due to the skew in the dataset.
 This project was a fantastic opportunity to get our hands dirty with the practical nuances of building and training a real world CNN on a real world dataset.